-Please note that jumpers are not to be worn as an outer garment at any time outside of the School grounds.
-With summer uniform therefore, students will either have their dress or shirt sleeves or be wearing their blazer.
-Jerseys may not be worn with the summer uniform for Years 7-10.
+Please note that jumpers are not to be worn as an outer garment at any time outside of the School grounds with the summer dress therefore, students will either have their dress sleeves or be wearing their blazer.
+Jerseys may not be worn with the summer dress for Years 7-10.